Sensorineural hearing loss: Stem cell and gene therapy

 Hair cell regeneration using stem cell and gene therapy is years or decades away from being clinically feasible.
 However, studies are currently underway on the subject, with the first FDA-approved trial beginning in February 2012.

-Sudden sensorineural hearing loss
+Sudden sensorineural hearing loss (SSHL)

-Sudden sensorineural hearing loss (SSHL or SSNHL), commonly known as sudden deafness, occurs as an unexplained, rapid loss of hearing—usually in one ear—either at once or over several days.
+Unlike other types of hearing loss, Sudden Sensorineural Hearing Loss (SSHL or SSNHL) is often treatable if addressed immediately.
+Commonly known as sudden deafness, it occurs as an unexplained, rapid loss of hearing—usually in one ear—either at once or over several days.
 Nine out of ten people with SSHL lose hearing in only one ear.
 It should be considered a medical emergency.
 Delaying diagnosis and treatment may render treatment less effective or ineffective.

 Experts estimate that SSHL strikes one person per 100 every year, typically adults in their 40s and 50s.
 The actual number of new cases of SSHL each year could be much higher because the condition often goes undiagnosed.

 Presentation

 Many people notice that they have SSHL when they wake up in the morning.
 Others first notice it when they try to use the deafened ear, such as when they use a phone.
 Still others notice a loud, alarming "pop" just before their hearing disappears.
 People with sudden deafness often become dizzy, have ringing in their ears (tinnitus), or both.